 The time is now to reduce your risks!

-The American Heart Association recommends that heart attack prevention begin by age 20.
+The American Heart Association recommends that heart disease prevention begins early in life.
 This means assessing your risk factors and working to keep them low.
 For those over 40, or those with multiple risk factors, it's important to calculate the risk of developing cardiovascular disease in the next 10 years.
 Many first-ever heart attacks or strokes are fatal or disabling, so prevention is critical.
 The sooner you begin comprehensive risk reduction, the longer and stronger your heart will beat.

 - Learn the ABCs of heart attack prevention